microsoft/LightGBM/R-package/cran-comments.md

 responded to CRAN with the following:

 All examples have been wrapped with `\donttest` as requested.
-We have replied to Swetlana Herbrandt asking for clarification on what this item in the R 4.0.2 changelog (https://cran.r-project.org/doc/manuals/r-devel/NEWS.html) means:
+We have replied to Swetlana Herbrandt asking for clarification on the donttest news item in the R 4.0.2 changelog (https://cran.r-project.org/doc/manuals/r-devel/NEWS.html).

-> "`R CMD check --as-cran` now runs \donttest examples (which are run by example()) instead of instructing the tester to do so.
-This can be temporarily circumvented during development by setting environment variable `_R_CHECK_DONTTEST_EXAMPLES_` to a false value."

 All uses of `cat()` have been replaced with `print()`.
 We chose `print()` over `message()` because it's important that they be written to stdout alongside all the other logs coming from the library's C++ code. `message()` and `warning()` write to stderr.

 All exported objects now have `\value{}` statements in their documentation files in `man/`.

+**we also replied directly to CRAN's feedback email**

+> Swetlana,

+> Thank you for your comments.
+I've just created a new submission that I believe addresses them.

+> Can you help us understand something?
+In your message you said "\donttest examples are not executed in the CRAN checks)", but in https://cran.r-project.org/doc/manuals/r-devel/NEWS.html  we see the following:

+> > "`R CMD check --as-cran` now runs \donttest examples (which are run by example()) instead of instructing the tester to do so.
+This can be temporarily circumvented during development by setting environment variable `_R_CHECK_DONTTEST_EXAMPLES_` to a false value."

+> Could you help us understand how both of those statements can be true?

 ## v3.0.0 - Submission 3 - (August 29, 2020)